The Best Audition Songs for The Full Monty – By Character

 There’s usually a spot on the audition form asking if you are open to being in the ensemble or accepting a different role.
 I would suggest ticking that box and taking whatever you are offered.
 Every role is important, and you will earn valuable experience in a show.

-And on that same note, even if you audition for the ensemble (and not a specific character), there’s always a chance you might get chosen for a leading/supporting role!
+And on that same note, even if you audition for the ensemble (rather than a specific character), there’s always a chance of being cast in a leading or supporting role!

 To summarize, keep an open mind and try not to take the process too seriously.
 And when you’re ready, choose the song that you feel most comfortable with from the list below.